bahrus/be-indefinite/README.md

 ...with the values passed in from the host:  host.type, host.options[5].icon, etc.  The template tag provides a gateway for passing in new values (optional)

-Cross pollinate syntax ith obj-ml.
+Cross pollinate syntax with obj-ml.

-Ends with -e means expression from host (by default)
+Ends with -e means "expression from host" (by default)